senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 #### View Senzing Console pod

 The [senzing-console](https://github.com/Senzing/docker-senzing-console)
-is used to:

-- Inspect mounted volumes
-- Debug issues
-- Run command-line tools
+is used to inspect mounted volumes, debug issues, or run command-line tools.

 1. In a separate terminal window, log into Senzing Console pod using [kubectl exec](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec).